Managing Good Oral Health as a Senior

 As a senior, you need to realize that just brushing and flossing regularly doesn’t help you in maintaining good oral health.
-There are issues which may arise and you might start facing problems as well.
+There are issues that may arise and you might start facing problems as well.
 If you are someone who has a habit of wearing dentures or you are someone who is taking medication then there might be some problems that you may encounter.
 Consulting a doctor or a dentist is advisable if you are facing any such challenges.

 ● Brushing with a fluoride-rich toothpaste helps in keeping good hygiene and flossing and regular check-ups ensure no cavity or decay in the roots of the teeth.
 It is considered to be the most common dental problem in adults.

 ● The gums have a tendency of receding over a period of time which may eventually lead to sensitivity problems to arise.
 Any change in the temperature of the products you are intaking can cause pain as the tooth area gets exposed as the enamel coating disappears.
 There have been cases where people were even sensitive towards only the temperature of food products.
-But there are instances where the sensitivity to inhaling air through mouth was seen as a problem The sensitivity towards sweet drinks and the sour food products can also be visible.
+But there are instances where the sensitivity to inhaling air through the mouth was seen as a problem The sensitivity towards sweet drinks and the sour food products can also be visible.
 It is advised to use an anti-sensitivity toothpaste.

-● Seniors may experience this a lot but dry mouth has been constantly been a common condition.
+● Seniors may experience this a lot but the dry mouth has been constantly been a common condition.
 Dry mouth is generally a result of some medication or treatment or sometimes happens because of some disorder.
 If your mouth remains dry for a longer period chances are it may damage your teeth.
 Consulting a dentist is always a good idea and can help you achieve appropriate treatments and medications so as to help you prevent any trouble you might have been facing due to a dry mouth.

 ● Oral health gets adversely affected by diseases like diabetes, heart disease, and cancer as well.
 A dentist knows the proper solution to this and it is highly recommended for you to visit one if you have any of the aforementioned.